-- → Code Folder (logDir) Specify the path to the folder that contains the annotated files to process.
-For the findings to be successfully linked to their corresponding artefact, several requirements have to be met: The annotated file name should be [Original source file name].txt e.g. The annotation of file "controller.c" should be called "controller.c.txt" The annotated file location in the annotated directory should match the associated source file location in the source directory. e.g. The annotation for source file "[SOURCE_DIR]/subDir1/subDir2/controller.c.txt" The previous comment suggests that the source and annotated directory are different.
-However, these directories can of course be identical, which ensures that locations of source and annotated files are the same. - → Extension (ext, default: html) Specify the extension used by QAC to create annotated files.
+- Code Folder (logDir): Specify the path to the folder that contains the annotated files to process.
+For the findings to be successfully linked to their corresponding artefact, several requirements have to be met: - The annotated file name should be [Original source file name].txt e.g. The annotation of file "controller.c" should be called "controller.c.txt" - The annotated file location in the annotated directory should match the associated source file location in the source directory. e.g. The annotation for source file "[SOURCE_DIR]/subDir1/subDir2/controller.c" should be located in "[ANNOTATIONS_DIR]/subDir1/subDir2/controller.c.txt" The previous comment suggests that the source and annotated directory are different.
+However, these directories can of course be identical, which ensures that locations of source and annotated files are the same. - Extension (ext, default: html): Specify the extension used by QAC to create annotated files.